Kort Rogge

 Kort Rogge (c.
-1425 — 5 April 1501), also known as Rogge Kyle, Konrad Rogge, Cort Rogge, Conradus Roggo gothus and Conradus Roggo de Holmis, was a Swedish bishop, member of the Privy Council of Sweden, and humanist.
+1425 — 5 April 1501), also known as Rogge Kyle, Konrad Rogge, Cort Rogge, Conradus Roggo gothus and Conradus Roggo de Holmis, was a Swedish bishop, member of the Privy Council of Sweden, and Renaissance humanist.

 Background and studies

 The first mention of Kort Rogge's father in archival sources is from 1423.
 He had moved to Stockholm from Westphalia, and is listed as a master mason in the 1430s.
 He appears to have maintained close business links to Gdańsk.
 Kort Rogge's mother Dorotea, née Horn, was a burgher in Stockholm and is mentioned as a house-owner in 1467, more than ten years after her husband's death.
 Kort Rogge would later refer to himself as a "citizen of Stockholm" and appears to have maintained close ties to his native city throughout his life.

 Rogge studied at Leipzig University between 1446 and 1449, and became a canon in Uppsala upon his return.
 Already in 1450, however, he left Sweden again, to study mainly canon law at the University of Perugia.
 He received a doctorate in canon law from the university in 1460 and then returned to Sweden.